isabella232/docs.webiny.com-LEGACY/Docs/en/Guides/themes_and_templates.md

 * **filename** - this is an optional key that you can define.
 This key will be passed to all the page JSON objects using this template.
 * **description** - few words to describe your `template` or `layout`.
 * **zones** - this can be defined on both a `template` or a `layout`.
 If defined on both, the result will be a merged lists of both zones.
 * **modules** - list of modules that need to be loaded when using this template.
-To each modules you can pass a set of options.
-For example on a master layout you might have a small text describing "About us" that's placed in the footer of your page.
-To load that page and it's content, you can load the `page` module and pass the "/about-us/" as a url pattern.
+To each modules you can pass a set of `options`.
+For example on a master layout you might have a text describing "About us" that's displayed somewhere on the page.
+To load that text you can define the `page` module and pass the "/about-us/" as a url pattern.
 This will load that page and append that content into your page JSON object.